Hanau-Münzenberg: Principality of Hanau

 The Landgraviate of Hessen-Kassel was elevated an Electorate in 1803, William IX became William I, the county of Hesse-Hanau the Principality of Hanau.
 When the French occupied the lands of William I in 1806 the new principality was put under military rule until 1810 and then became part of the Grand Duchy of Frankfurt.
 In 1813 the principality was restored to William IX.
 As an administrative unit it existed until 1821 when the territorial structure of the whole state of the Electorate of Hessen was reorganized.
 The title "Prince of Hanau" stayed within the titles of the Elector until 1866 when the Electorate of Hessen was annexed by the Kingdom of Prussia.
 Today's Main-Kinzig-Kreis represents about the area of the former county of Hesse-Hanau.

-The last elector, Frederick William gave the title "Princess of Hanau" to his wife Gertrude Falkenstein, a common (and divorced!) he could marry only morganatically.
-Descendants of this marriage bear it as part of their name still: Prince / Princess of Hanau in Hořowice.
+The last elector, Frederick William gave the title "Princess of Hanau" to his wife Gertrude Falkenstein, a commoner and divorcée he could marry only morganatically.
+The descendants of this marriage bear this princely title as family name Prinz(essin) von Hanau and still pass down this courtesy title, Prince and Princess of Hanau and Hořowitz, until today.